-You can purchase pre-paid printer cards from the RSC that allow you to use the printer in the third floor computer lounge and the photocopy machine on the second floor at the back entrance to the library.
+You can purchase pre-paid printer cards from the RSC that allow you to use the printer in the third floor computer lounge.
 There is also a scanner available in the computer lounge, free of charge for uploading documents.

 I-House has its own wireless network which is accessible by residents throughout the house.
 Information for access to the network is available at check-in.
 The public and common areas on the ground and second floor, including the Café with its patios, are served by the campus-wide wireless AirBears network.
 It is maintained by the university.
 More information on AirBears.

 Creating noise that unreasonably disrupts residents or neighboring community members at any time is unacceptable.
 In addition, residents are asked to be especially considerate during the quiet hours from 11pm-10am on weekdays, and 1am-10am on weekends.
 For both the academic year semesters and for the summer sessions, around-the-clock quiet hours begin on the last day of instruction and continue to the end of the term.
 There are several resident lounges available for larger/noisier gatherings, please ask our front desk for more information.

 Smoking is strictly prohibited inside I-House.
 The entire UC Berkeley campus is now tobacco-free.
 In order to smoke, residents must leave the building and grounds of I-House..